 As for the material jurisdiction of the ICC, Article 5 of the Rome Statute limits it to "the most serious crimes of concern to the international community as a whole", referring to genocide, crimes against humanity, war crimes and aggression.
 The first three categories of crimes are classified in the Rome Statute (Articles 6 to 8) pursuant to the most modern trends of international criminal law.
-The subsequent drafting of an instrument known as Elements of the Crimes is envisaged, which will specify in even greater detail what said crimes entail, in order to help the ICC interpret and apply these rules.
-As for the crime of aggression, the jurisdiction of the ICC is deferred until at least seven years after the entry into force of the Rome Statute, when a Review Conference is to adopt, by a special qualified majority, a provision that defines said crime and regulates the methods for exercising the jurisdiction of the ICC in relation to it.
+The instrument "Elements of the Crimes" specifies these categories of offences in order to help the ICC interpret and apply these rules.
+As for the crime of aggression, the Review Conference of the Rome Statute (held in Kampala, Uganda, between the 31st of May and the 11th of June, 2010) defined this crime and regulated the manner in which ICC competencies are to be exercised with regards to the same32.